openproblems-bio/openproblems/README.md

 The [Getting started](http://www.data-intuitive.com/viash_docs/) page on the viash documentation site provides some information on how a basic viash component works, or on the specifications of the `config.vsh.yaml` [config file](http://www.data-intuitive.com/viash_docs/config/).

-### Trying out the component
+### Building a component

 `viash` has several helper functions to help you quickly develop a component.

 With **`viash build`**, you can turn the component into a standalone executable.
 This standalone executable you can give to somebody else, and they will be able to run it, provided that they have Bash and Docker installed.

 ```
 viash build src/modality_alignment/methods/foo/config.vsh.yaml \
   -o target/docker/modality_alignment/methods/foo \
   --setup
 ```

+Note that the `bin/project_build` component does a much better job of setting up a collection of components.
+You can filter which components will be built by providing a regex to the `-q` parameter, e.g. `bin/project_build -q 'utils|modality_alignment'`.

+### Running a component from CLI

-**Command-line interface**: You can view the interface of the executable by running the executable with the `-h` parameter.
+You can view the interface of the executable by running the executable with the `-h` parameter.

 ```
 $ target/docker/modality_alignment/methods/foo/foo -h
 Replace this with a (multiline) description of your component.